RADIUM AGE: 1905

 - Rokeya Sakhawat Hossain’s Sultana’s Dream (1905).
 Originally published in English in The Indian Ladies Magazine of Madras, Hossain’s short story depicts a peaceful, crime-free utopia in which women run everything and men are secluded — i.e., in a purdah-like system.
 What’s more, the women use advanced technology that makes possible laborless farming and flying cars; they have solved the problem of solar energy, and control the weather.
 Most impressively, perhaps: The workday is two hours long, since men used to waste six hours of each day in smoking!
 Fun fact: One of the first examples of feminist science fiction.
 The author was a Muslim feminist, writer, and social reformer who lived in British India.
 Included in Voices from the Radium Age (MIT Press), a 2022 story collection edited by yours truly.
 See my essay on Begum Rokeya.

 - Edwin Lester Arnold’s Lieut.
 Gullivar Jones: His Vacation (1905).
 In this satirical, nightmarish, episodic update of Gulliver’s Travels, Lieut.
 Gullivar Jones, an arrogant US Naval officer, travels to Mars (a jungle planet, not the desert planet of other Mars sci-fi) via magic carpet.
 There, he gains super strength and telepathic powers, and proceeds to stumble into and out of trouble.
 There is a war brewing between the beautiful, innocent, sophisticated Hither Folk and the barbaric, industrious Thither Folk; Gullivar fails to prevent the war, and flees back to Earth.
 He also attempts to claim a vast tract of Mars for himself, travels down a river of death, fails to outwit or defeat his enemies, and doesn’t win the hand of beautiful Princess Heru.
 Fun fact: Arnold was best known in his own time for the 1890 fantasy novel The Wonderful Adventures of Phra the Phoenician.
 Note that Edgar Rice Burroughs’s first John Carter novel was likely inspired by Lieut.
 Gullivar Jones; and the flying cities of Flash Gordon and other, later sci-fi, find their precursor here, in the city of Laputa.
+An example of first-time-as-comedy — Burroughs would find success doing a non-comedic version of the story.

 - George Allan England’s “The Time-Reflector” — in The Monthly Story Magazine.
 About the invention of a time viewer device.
 England’s first work of sf interest.
 He was a prolific author of more than 330 stories.
 His work appeared predominantly in Munsey’s magazines, where he was one of the more popular writers of the pre-1926 period, ranking as the closest rival in sf to Edgar Rice Burroughs.